-You can use the OneConnect[TM] Flash Utility, the preferred method, or the OneCommand[TM] Manager application to update OneConnect adapter firmware.
+You can use the OneConnect[TM] Flash Utility, which is the preferred method, or you can use the OneCommand[TM] Manager application to update OneConnect adapter firmware.

 To update adapter firmware using the OneConnect Flash Utility:

 - 1. Locate the file "OneConnect-Flash-11.0.xxx.yy.iso", usually in the Firmware/Flash-ISO directory in the Emulex package, and burn a CD with this image, or mount it over the network (mounting over the network is easier). - 2.
 Reboot the computer and select the image as the boot device.